zc8340311/RobustAutoencoder/README.md

 # Robust Autoencoder
-Robust autoencoder is a model that combine auto-encoder and robust PCA which can detect both noise and outliers.
-This repo is Tensorflow implementation of Robust Autoencoder.
+Robust autoencoder is a model that combines Autoencoder and Robust PCA which can detect both noise and outliers.
+This repo offers an implementation based on Tensorflow.
 ## Updates
 02/12/2018: remove theano implementation. <br>
 02/14/2018: clean up codes and put implementation into model/ <br>